Yahel-Epel/School_District_Analysis/README.md

 ![Scores_by_School_Spending.png](Resources/Scores_by_School_Spending.png)

- The spending per student didn't change but the scoures has a samll decrease.
+ The spending per student didn't change but the scores has a small decrease.

 - The scores by school size
 ![school_size.png](Resources/school_size.png)

- The school size didn't change but the scoures show a samll decrease.
+ The school size didn't change but the scoures show a small decrease.

 - The scores by school type
 ![Scores_by_School_Type.png](Resources/Scores_by_School_Type.png)

- The scores by school type show a samll decrease.
+ The school size didn't change but the scores show a small decrease.

 ## Summary:
 Changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs
-1. The average Math and Reading scoure
+1. The average Math and Reading score
-2. Precent of Math pasing dicreises by last than a point
+2. Percent of Math passing decreases by last than a point
-3. Precent of Reading pasing dicreises by last than a point
+3. Percent of Reading passing decreases by last than a point
-4. Precent of overall pasing dicreises by last than a point
+4. Percent of overall passing decreases by last than a point

-Beacouse the ninth grade at Thomas High School in only 0.01% of the total stuodant the changes we see are mainor.
+Because the ninth grade at Thomas High School is only 0.01% of the total students the changes we see are minor.